 - and Risk Management.

 - Project Procurement Management.
 Project delivery management processes include the purchase or acquisition of certain essential entities (products, services, results, documents) produced by external organizations connected to the one in which the project is implemented.
 The organization where the project is being implemented can act as the buyer or seller of this entity.
 Project delivery management processes also include sub-processes for managing contracts and changes required to develop and maintain contracts or purchase orders.
 Project delivery management processes make it possible to administer all contracts for the acquisition of something during the project implementation and to manage the contractual obligations assigned to the project team.
-Scheme of project delivery management processes includes:
+The scheme of project delivery management processes includes:

 - Procurement planning,

 - Project Stakeholder Management.
 Project stakeholder management processes mean communication between the project team and stakeholders, as well as work to address their needs and address issues that may cause changes to the project due to the proper relationship building between all stakeholders in the project.